GTerLeon/Projet-IA/README.md

 Place tiles to connect your two borders of the board.
 Play against an AI, implement human vs. human game mode or create your own AI strategy in `strategy.py`.

+# Modified code

+The modified part of the code can be found in strategy.py and tournament.py

 ## Dependencies

 `pip install -r requirements.txt`